 - Dimensions: 46.06” L x 13.38” W x 16.33” H

-Best Home Gym for Small Spaces: Beyond Voltra
+Best Home Gym for Small Spaces: Beyond Power Voltra I

 The Beyond Power is one of the smallest, most portable cable machines you'll find on the market.
 This device is compatible with the Beyond+ app so you can stream workouts or track your progress.